kaycebasques/kayce.basqu.es/content/index.md

 <a href="/portfolio"><button class="button">Portfolio</button></a>

 I write here and there on my blog.
-Mostly about technical writing, with personal stuff here and there.
+Mostly about technical writing.

 <a href="/blog"><button class="button">Blog</button></a>